GNOME/dasher/java/README.md

-# Dassher Java Installation and Code Explanation
+# Dasher Java Installation and Code Explanation
-This document contains 5 part about dassher's java version.
+This document contains 5 part about Dasher's java version.

 * Installing and testing(1)
 * Licensing(2)